5 WildApricot Alternatives to Power Your Association

 Focusing on retention means investing in your association’s long-term strength, and not just the next renewal cycle.

-To get started, choose a specific time period to measure retention for, typically a fiscal or calendar year.
+When calculating your association’s membership retention rate, you must first choose a specific time period to measure retention for, typically a fiscal or calendar year.
 Then, follow these steps:

-Example: If you began the year with 500 members and ended with 450 (after excluding new sign-ups), your retention rate would be 90%.
+For example, if you began the year with 500 members and ended with 450 (after excluding new sign-ups), your retention rate would be 90%.

-This metric offers valuable insight into your community’s overall health and helps you assess the impact of your engagement, programming, and communication efforts.
+This metric offers insight into your community’s overall health and helps you assess the impact of your engagement, programming, and communication efforts.
 Tracking it over time can reveal trends, highlight areas for improvement, and guide strategic decisions that support long-term growth.

 First impressions set the tone for a member’s entire experience.
 A thoughtful onboarding process helps new members understand their benefits and shows them how to make the most of their membership from day one.
 When members feel welcomed, informed, and connected early on, they’re far more likely to stay engaged for the long haul.